tayvano/lazarus-bluenoroff-research/hacks-and-thefts/L2 Theft.md

-## Co-Mingling
+## Connections to other known cases

-- CoinMetro, Coinberry, Tap.global
+- CoinMetro, Coinberry, Tap.global?

-- Converges with Hugh Karp / Nexus Mutal
+- Def converges with Hugh Karp / Nexus Mutal incident and thus EasyFi, et al.

 - This guy is the KYC info that was revealed during the Hugh Karp investigation